holdenlee/blog/posts/writing/readercon_2019.md

 He gave out a survey to 1000 of the authors, asking them to read the five authors that most influenced them.
 He found that he was more likely to publish people who read authors he was unfamiliar with, and women were more likely to read different authors from him.
 <!-- Ursula Le Guin, Ray bradbury, Stephen King were common and good-->
-Lesson: reading broadly works.
+The lesson is that reading broadly works.
 The more sources you can pull from, the less likely you'll write something the editor has seen before.

 <!-- pick stories that work well together, like a mixtape-->
 There are people who don't get published until their 70th submission.